 Eagle was knowledgeable about crystals and semi/precious gems.
 One of the interesting bits of information he would mention was Elk’s wisdom teeth.
 These teeth are classified as ivory and represent love to the Native people – Native brides have elk teeth sewn onto their traditional hide wedding dresses.
 Elk love medicine.

-Listen to Elk in the song “Elk Embrace”. . .
+Pace yourself to Elk’s embrace – “Elk Embrace”. . .